Meshack7468/Breast-Cancer-Research/README.md

 1. Predictive models can help identify high-risk patients and improve clinical decision-making.
 2. Treatment can be adjusted based on the type of  breast cancer  for  the best outcomes.
 3. Prioritize extra care for patients with the highest risk
-4. Tumor stage, age at diagnosis, type of treatment have strong influence survival outcomes
+4. Tumor stage, age at diagnosis, type of treatment, Lymph nodes examined positive,  ER/PR/HER2 status strongly  influence survival outcomes

 ## RECOMMENDATIONS
- 1. For doctors & clinicians: use survival and vital status prediction models to identify high-risk patients early and adjust treatment intensity.
- 2. For Hospitals & Cancer Centers:  Embed these predictive tools in clinical workflows to support decisions where genomic testing (PAM50 assay) is unavailable.
+1. For health centres:  Embed these predictive tools in clinical workflows to support decisions where genomic testing (e.g., PAM50 assay) is unavailable.
- 3. For Personalised Treatment Planning: Apply Hormone therapy for Luminal A and Hormone therapy + chemotherapy for Luminal B,
+2. For Personalised care: Tailor treatment based on individual characteristic
- 4. Focus follow-up and resources on highest-risk patients: for example patients  with Large tumor, High grade, Positive lymph nodes, older aged patients
+3. Focus follow-up and resources on highest-risk patients: Older patients, Large & High grade tumors, more positive lymph nodes
- 5. Prioritize public awareness, screening programs & routine check-ups for women to  promote early stage detection.
+4. Prioritize public awareness, screening programs & routine check-ups for women to   promote early stage detection.

 ****

 ## Repository Structure